caffinc/caffinc.github.io/_posts/2017-09-17-tail-recursion.md

 ![Tail Call](https://caffinc.github.io/images/tail-call.png)

-You can also add an annotation in Scala to indicate that your method is `tail recursive`:
+You can also add an annotation in Scala to ensure that your method is indeed `tail recursive`:

 ```
   @scala.annotation.tailrec
 ```
+The compiler will complain if the method is not tail recursive.

 ### Conclusion